robertodesouzaneto/automation-pratice-test/README.md

-# automation-pratice-test
+# Selenium practice test
-TO-DO: Descrever o desafio
-TO-DO: Incluir instruções de como rodar os testes.
+This is a simple selenium project applying some concepts of UI automation.

-Tecnologias: Selenium, Java, PageObjects, BDD.
+Technologies: Selenium, Java, PageObjects, BDD.